benoid/SimpleSlideshow/README.md

 # simple-slideshow
 This branch is no longer actively maintained.
-See branch ```v2.0-devel``` for the application rewrite currently in progress. https://github.com/benoid/simple-slideshow/tree/v2.0-devel
+See branch ```v2.0-devel``` for the application refactor/rewrite currently in progress. https://github.com/benoid/simple-slideshow/tree/v2.0-devel

 A Qt-based application that creates a slideshow and updates in real time